Spring beauty starts in fall. See what you can do now to give your garden a jump-start for the season ahead.

 a) Quick-growing veggies are ideal for fall growing.

-You can harvest them after 4-6 weeks or keep them growing through the winter with adequate weather protection.
+You can harvest fast growing vegetable crops after just 4-6 weeks or keep them growing through the winter with adequate weather protection.
 Options include leafy greens, beets, kale, spinach, and more.
+Because these plants don’t produce fruit, they can be harvested at any time.

 b) Sow flower seeds that benefit from a winter chill before germinating in spring.